Ten key skills in diagnosis and treatment of anxiety and depressive disorder

 2.1 Consultation Skill

 Most patients with anxiety and depression go to a doctor due to physical discomfort, and they often refuse to attribute their physical symptoms to emotional disorders.
 Therefore, even if the doctor finds some problems in their mood, it’s better not to ask about emotional discomfort immediately, otherwise, patients will reject or deny your questions and tell you "If my physical symptoms disappear, I won't have these bad emotions."
 Therefore, it is recommended to follow the following order and content to carry out a medical consultation.
 Firstly, ask about what physical discomfort the patient has, and then inquire about factors that aggravate and relieve it, leaving him a belief that the doctor pays attention to his physical problems.
 Secondly, ask about what examinations and treatments have been done and how the effect is, which helps a doctor to make differential diagnoses.
 It should be emphasized that the identification and elimination of organic diseases are of much importance, too.
 Thirdly, ask about his sleep conditions, and then, emotional state.
 Because most patients don’t hide their sleep problems, such a procedure gives them a period of buffer time, making it easy to gradually transition to emotional problems.
 Fourthly, ask about whether they have negative life events such as strong work pressure, poor financial condition, tight interpersonal relationship, serious illness or death of relatives, etc. Then inquire about personality characteristics and growth experience.
-This kind of consultation mode fully embodies bio-psycho-social medical model.
+This kind of consultation mode fully embodies "bio-psycho-social" medical model.
 In a word, clinicians should keep the consultation skill that ask more and talk less; Listen first and speak later.

 2.2 Listening Skill